Associate of Science - CONCENTRATION

 ** In the general education categories, select courses so that at least one course is marked "I" (intensive writing), one is marked "C" (cultural diversity), and one is marked "G" (global awareness).
 Note that a single course may fulfill more than one of the requirements.

-*** Only courses on the university's specific Engineering major requirements will meet degree requirements - see ASU; NAU; UA Advising, UA Engineering or UA's Degree Search for specific course information.
+*** Only courses included in the university's specific Engineering major requirements meet Engineering electives - see ASU; NAU; UA Advising, UA Engineering or UA's Degree Search for specific course information.
 Some of the UA Engineering degrees require concurrent enrollment in the 3rd and 4th semesters.